QingbiaoLi/QingbiaoLi.github.io/_research/research.md

   * Project description:
     * Simultaneously mapping the human colon and tracking the endoscope pose in real time during flexible endoscopy
   * Duties included:
-    * Research on vailable visual-inertial SLAM and modify this SLAM algorithm for small scale, near focus
+    * Research on available visual-inertial SLAM and modify this SLAM algorithm for small scale, near focus
-    * Registeration and surface reconsturction based on poind cloud
+    * Registration and surface reconstruction based on point cloud
     * Computer Vision, visual-inertial SLAM
   * Project outcome:
     * Undertaking